-An English tradition dating back to the 1300s, it is still in use throughout the Commonwealth as well as a select number of other countries.
-Initially adopted when Mayors were responsible for law and order in their civic districts, the robes served as a symbol of authority.
+An English tradition dating back to the 1300s, regalia is still in use throughout the Commonwealth as well as a select number of other countries.
+Initially adopted when mayors were responsible for law and order in their civic districts, the robes served as a symbol of authority.
+Today, the regalia generally consists of a set of robes, chains of office and a hat.

 Mayor WJ Irwin, c1938, Source: City of Parramatta Cultural Collections, Mayoral Portrait Collection, ACC190.001.001